 - Certolizumab (Cimzia)

 - Infliximab (Remicade)

-If the first anti-TNF you try doesn’t work for you, your doctor will most likely give another one.
+If the first anti-TNF you try doesn’t work for you, your doctor will most likely try one.
 If you still don’t get relief, he may switch you to another type of biologic.
 These include: